mkocansey/quickiedox-mds/known-issues.md

 ### Protecting Pages

 We believe some documentations require users to be logged in first before accessing them.
 Placeholders have been provided for this but not implemented fully.
 Since this is a vanilla PHP project and we believe people authenticate their users differently, it is hard to land on a one size fits all solution.
+You are therefore advised to implement your own authentication in `Controllers/AuthController.php`{.inline} and `Core/Auth.php`{.inline}.
+[This page](customize-auth) highlights what is already included with QuickieDox.